pluralsight/pando-rfcs/text/0000-icons.md

 # Basic example

+>**If the proposal involves a new or changed API, include a basic code example.
+Omit this section if it's not applicable.**

 ## React (JSX)

 Import SVG as JSX element (default) from the library and use in your application.